hyperswarm/network/README.md

 # @hyperswarm/guts

-The low level networking guts of the Hyperswarm stack as a seperate module
+The low level networking guts of the Hyperswarm stack as a separate module

 ```
 npm install @hyperswarm/guts